FAQ

 Instructions for scanning documents on an iPhone, iPad, or iPod Touch are available here.
 Instructions for scanning documents on an Android device using Google Drive are available here.

+The application form does not accept the file type I want to upload.
 How do I convert my file to the required file type?

 This free online tool can help you convert to a wide variety of file types.
+Accepted file types are listed directly on the application.

 NYSCA/NYFA Artist Fellowships are administered with leadership support from New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.